Javi Marroquin Accused Of Stooping Low And Being ‘Mad Fake’ After Friendship With Jenelle Evans

 What do you think about people’s reactions to Javi Marroquin spending time with his Teen Mom 2 co-star?
 Are you surprised that he is open to hanging out with his co-stars, no matter what the media or press say about them?

-[Featured Image by Bennett Raglin/Getty Images for WE tv]
+[Featured Image by Bennett Raglin/Getty Images]